matthewfee/matthewfee/README.md

 #### About

 My name is Matthew Fee.
 I'm a software engineer with a focus in web applications.
-Before starting in engineering, I completed a PhD in philosophy at the University of Memphis.

-#### Languages and tools

 <sub align="left">
   <a